Winspear Expansion Project

-Francis Winspear was born in Birmingham, England, and immigrated to Canada with his family when he was eight years old, settling in a hamlet not far from Calgary, Alberta.
-He graduated from the University of Alberta as an accountant in the 1920s, and by the 1940s, had the biggest accounting firm in Edmonton.
+Francis Winspear was born in Birmingham, England, and immigrated to Canada with his family when he was eight years old.
+The Winspears settled in a hamlet not far from Calgary, Alberta.
+Dr. Winspear graduated from the University of Alberta as an accountant in the 1920s.
+By the 1940s, he had the most prominent accounting firm in Edmonton.
 His generosity to his adopted home was established early on.
-He helped to found both the Edmonton Symphony Society and Edmonton Opera, and made contributions as well to the U of A's Faculty of Business.
+He helped to found both the Edmonton Symphony Society and Edmonton Opera and made contributions to the University of Alberta's Faculty of Business.

-The Winspear Foundation has donated millions to worthwhile community causes, and his six million dollar donation to the Edmonton Concert Hall Foundation was the largest single private donation ever made to a performing arts facility in Canada.
-The widowed Dr. Winspear met Harriet Snowball in 1960, and in 1981 they married.
-Harriet recalls a man who, once he had his mind set on something, could not be deterred.
+The Winspear Foundation has donated millions to worthwhile community causes.
+His six-million-dollar donation to the Edmonton Concert Hall Foundation was the largest single private donation ever made to a performing arts facility in Canada.

-It is more than the staggering six million dollars that merits Dr. Winspear's name on Edmonton's jewel of a concert hall.
-The thousands of lives he touched and enriched, in dozens of charities, causes and foundations he was a part of, form a testament to a man who truly accomplished what is so often dreamed of – to leave the community a better place for having been a part of it.
+More than the staggering donation merits Dr. Winspear's name on Edmonton's jewel of a concert hall.
+The thousands of lives he touched and enriched form a testament to a man who left his community a better place.

 Tommy Banks believed that music has the power to change lives.
 We at the ESO and Winspear Centre believe this too.
-That’s why we launched the Tommy Banks Centre for Musical Creativity in 2013, building upon our reputation for innovative programs to offer broader and deeper access to musical discovery for people of all ages and backgrounds.
+That is why we launched the Tommy Banks Centre for Musical Creativity in 2012.
+We are determined to build upon our reputation for innovative programs and offer broader and deeper access to musical discovery for people of all ages and backgrounds.

 Through a range of immersive programs, the Banks Centre encourages people from all walks of life to discover the joy of musical exploration, creation, and connection.
-From underserved youth studying orchestral music in our YONA-Sistema program, to adults with Parkinson’s disease being mentored through a “jam session” by ESO musicians, to parents and infants immersing themselves in music through Music Box Babies, all members of Edmonton’s diverse public have the opportunity to immerse themselves in music – as spectators, as apprentices, as creators.
+From underserved youth studying orchestral music in our YONA-Sistema program, to adults with Parkinson's disease being mentored through a "jam session" by ESO musicians, to parents and infants immersing themselves in music through Music Box Babies, all members of Edmonton's diverse public can immerse themselves in music – as spectators, as apprentices, as creators.